glaciusimpact/reverse-proxy/README.md

 - installation of a reverse proxy (Caddy) on a Linux server
 - filtering URLs so that unexpected traffic will not reaches the web server
 - filtering client IP addresses
-- validation of the protection of your web server with tcpdump
+- validation of the protection of your web server investigating with tcpdump

 # Why use a reverse proxy?